The IMF debacle under the NPP: A blessing in disguise for Ghanaians

 As the saying goes, coming events cast their shadows!
 Read to the end of this article to appreciate why the IMF Staff Level Agreement (SLA) that Ghana is badly looking for now is a disguised blessing.

-The attribution of Ghana’s economic woes to these two exogenous factors is an overstretched argument since other neighboring West African countries have shown more economic residence than Ghana.
+The attribution of Ghana's economic woes to these two exogenous factors is an overstretched argument since other neighbouring West African countries have shown more economic resilience than Ghana.

-It was no surprise that global rating agencies such as Fitch and Moodys continually downgraded Ghana’s economy to its lowest Junk status now.
-This has precluded Ghana from gaining access to the international market to borrow more coupled with issues of the high budget deficit, and inadequate revenue exacerbated by the stubbornly huge government expenditure envelop.
+It was no surprise that global rating agencies such as Fitch and Moody's continually downgraded Ghana's economy to its lowest junk status now.
+This has precluded Ghana from gaining access to the international market to borrow more, coupled with issues of the high budget deficit and inadequate revenue, exacerbated by the stubbornly huge government expenditure envelope.

 A couple of weeks ago, the Parliament of Ghana narrowly passed three new taxes on the consuming public, which we will talk about on another day.